bumblebaytuna/BangleApps/apps/hourangle/README.md

   </tr>
 </table>

+**Preparation**
+- First ensure you know
+  i) the longitude of your observing locatiom, and ii) the validity years of the polarscope on your mount/star-tracker.
+Polarscopes have a period for which they are vaild, typically 20-30 years, and is normally written/etched into the polarscope view.
+If you do not know the validity years then don't worry, just make a rough estimate based on the age of your mount/star-tracker.

+**App setup**
-- Go into Bangle.js 2 launcher > Hour Angle.
+- Then go into the Bangle.js 2 launcher > Hour Angle.
-- The first menu gives you a choice of Run, Settings, or Exit.
+- It will show the first menu and give you a choice of Run, Settings, or Exit.
+- Choose Settings, and adjust the settings described below

 - **Settings > Longitude**: Set your location's longitude, both the angle (in degrees) and whether it is East or West.
 The angle is to a resolution of the nearest degree.
 Just round your location's longitude to the nearest degree and the position error on the Bangle.js 2 display will be less than a pixel wide (i.e not noticeable).
 The default setting is 0 degrees West.
-- **Settings > Start Year**: Polarscopes have a period for which they are vaild, typically 20-30 years and normally written/etched into the polarscope view.
-Set the starting validity year of your polarscope.
-If you do not know the validity years then don't worry, just make a rough estimate based on the age of the mount/star-tracker.
-The default setting is year 2000.
+- **Settings > Start Year**: Set the starting validity year of your polarscope.
+The default setting is the year 2000.
 - **Settings > End Year**: Set the starting validity year of your polarscope.
-The default setting is year 2030.
+The default setting is the year 2030.
-- **Settings > Style**: Choose the clock-face style to display.
+- **Settings > Style**: Choose a clock-face style to display.
 The app currently comes with two clock-faces.
 Style 1 is similar to polarscopes found in Takahashi, Orion, and Skywatcher equatorial mounts and camera star-trackers.
 Style 2 is similar to the polarscope for a Move-Shoot-Move camera star-tracker.
 - All of your parameters will be saved in the watch.
-Just change the longitude value if you move location.
+- You only need to adjust the longitude value if you significantly change location.
+You only need to adjust the validity years if you buy a new mount or polarscope.
 - There is also a Reset option in the menu.
 This will set all parameters back to their default settings.

+**Using the App outside**
 - Ensure your Bangle watch time is correct.
 Do not worry if your watch is set to a different time zone, the app only uses the watch's UTC time signal.
 - Ensure your polarscope is correctly fitted and calibrated to your mount/star-tracker
 - Restart the app and choose Run.
 It will draw the clockface and Polaris' position based on your parameters above